AFI Fest 2019

 In Ivana the Terrible, director, screenwriter, and actress Ivana Mladenović throws herself, her family, her friends, and her lovers into a semi-fictionalized account of the events of summer 2017.
 In real life, Mladenović—after seeing success from her debut film, Soldiers.
 Story From Ferentari, and from her role as the intriguing Solange in Radu Jude’s Scarred Hearts—experienced severe symptoms of stress and exhaustion, and in order to recuperate, she returned to her hometown of Kladovo in Serbia, and this return set the exposition for the film-version of Ivana, who has to try to heal up while becoming the central ambassador for the Serbian-Romanian Friendship Festival.
 Co-written with Adrian Schiop, who also co-wrote Soldiers.
 Story From Ferentari, Ivana the Terrible seamlessly blends fiction with emotions and memories from reality and features shining performances from Mladenović and her friend, the late Anca Pop.
 Claustrophobic, funny, and often uncomfortable, the film uses Ivana’s clashes and run-ins with everyone around her as the engine to study Kladovo, the relationship between Serbia and Romania, the desire to create and express through art, and the struggle to reconcile one’s identity upon leaving and returning to one’s home country.
 We had the opportunity to interview Ivana Mladenović at AFI Fest to discuss Ivana the Terrible.
 See here.

-Corneliu Poromboiu’s well-documented, longtime fascination with language culminates in his latest film, The Whistlers.
-To expand on Cristi, the protagonist of 2010’s Police, Adjective, Poromboiu places his detective in a drug ring operating alongside a corrupted law system; however, Cristi is less occupied by the interpretation of the Romanian language these days.
+Corneliu Porumboiu’s well-documented, longtime fascination with language culminates in his latest film, The Whistlers.
+To expand on Cristi, the protagonist of 2010’s Police, Adjective, Porumboiu places his detective in a drug ring operating alongside a corrupted law system; however, Cristi is less occupied by the interpretation of the Romanian language these days.
 Now, he is learning Silbo Gomero, a language composed entirely of whistling in order to undetectably communicate with his drug ring partners.
 But, Silbo Gomero is only one of the many types of languages in The Whistlers.
-In order to form his discourse on methods of communication, Poromboiu weaves together film noir conventions, his own cinematic language, and music into the crime drama plot of The Whistlers to create an experience that toys with our notions of how image and sound can tell a story, evoke an emotion, and modulate our expectations and reactions.
-Unlike Poromboiu’s previous analytical works, The Whistlers is a complete spectacle where all elements of film have a role to play.
+In order to form his discourse on methods of communication, Porumboiu weaves together film noir conventions, his own cinematic language, and music into the crime drama plot of The Whistlers to create an experience that toys with our notions of how image and sound can tell a story, evoke an emotion, and modulate our expectations and reactions.
+Unlike Porumboiu’s previous analytical works, The Whistlers is a complete spectacle where all elements of film have a role to play.
 The heist storyline in The Whistlers anchors the film, fulfilling that need for plots that we tend to have, but the sensorial experiences prompted by the scenes and the accompanying words and sounds are the most important part, for they require us to be more diligent in how we watch the film, and they take away the responsibility of interpretation from Cristi and place it on us, the audience.
-We had a chance to speak with Corneliu Poromboiu at AFI Fest 2019, and that interview will soon be published here on Ink 19.
+We had a chance to speak with Corneliu Porumboiu at AFI Fest 2019, and that interview will soon be published here on Ink 19.

 Varda By Agnès / dir.
 Agnès Varda